earthobservations/gribmagic/README.md

 # GribMagic - generic weather forecast downloader

 The target of the GribMagic project is to unify the download process of grib1/grib2 and netcdf data from numerical weather prediction models.
+Step by step all public available weather models should be implemented.
+Data unifying is optional.

 ![CI](https://github.com/earthobservations/GribMagic/workflows/CI/badge.svg?branch=master)